deepakpro190/glance-1/README.md

     - First run downloads/loads model and dataset caches.
 - Empty results:
     - Check `retrieval_mode` and `message` from API for strict vs relaxed fallback status.

+This project can be improved significantly with more time and resources.
+The current version focuses on a practical core pipeline and therefore includes fewer advanced features than originally envisioned, mainly due to time constraints and compute limits; with additional development effort, it can be extended with richer query understanding, stronger reranking, better calibration, larger-scale indexing strategies, and broader evaluation coverage.

 ## License